khulnasoft/devkit/docs/dev/merge-diff.md

 ```

 If `merged` is being exported to the same registry that already has the layers
-for `fooApp`, `barApp` and `qazApp`, then the only thing Buildkit does during
+for `fooApp`, `barApp` and `qazApp`, then the only thing Devkit does during
 the export is create an image manifest (just some metadata) and push it to the
 registry.
 No layers need to be pushed (they are already there) and they don't
-even need to be pulled locally to Buildkit either.
+even need to be pulled locally to Devkit either.

 Note that if you were to instead do this: